Learn how to build an iOS application that can claim an mDoc via OID4VCI

 The first capability you will build into your app is to initialize the SDK so that your app can use

-SDK functions and classes.
+SDK methods and classes.
 To achieve this, we need to import the MobilecredentialHolderSDK

 framework and then initialize the MobileCredentialHolder